 We believe the Bible to be the revealed Word of God, fully and verbally inspired of God.
-We believe in the Scriptures of the Old and New Testament as found within the sixty-six books from Genesis to Revelation to be inspired of God, inerrant, infallible, and that they are of supreme and final authority in faith and life.
+We believe in the Scriptures of the Old and New Testament as found within the sixty‑six books from Genesis to Revelation to be inspired of God, inerrant, infallible, and that they are of supreme and final authority in this church, in faith and in life.
 We do not accept any additional revelation as being equal to or superior to the Bible.
 We believe God inspired (God breathed) every word as originally written, and that the Received Text (Textus Receptus) is the accurate manuscript from which all translations should come.
-We believe God has preserved His Word through the ages, and that the King James Version of the Bible is the preserved Word of God for the English speaking people.
-It is the official and only translation to be used in this church by the Pastor, teachers and speakers (including visiting preachers and missionaries).
+We believe God has preserved His Word through the ages, and that the King James Version of the Bible is the preserved Word of God for the English speaking people, and is the official and only translation to be used in this church by the Pastor, teachers and speakers (including visiting preachers and missionaries).
 This is done for textual reliability, purity, and for unity within the church.
-Psalms 12:6-7; 119:89; Romans 15:4; II Timothy 3:15-17; Hebrews 4:12; I Peter 1:23-25; II Peter 1:19-21; Rev. 22:18-19.
+Psalms 12:6‑7; 119:89; Romans 15:4; II Timothy 3:15‑17; Hebrews 4:12; I Peter 1:23‑25; II Peter 1:19‑21; Rev. 22:18-19.

 We believe in one God, who is eternally self‑existent, infinite, immutable, omnipresent, all knowing, all powerful, completely holy and just, benevolent and loving, and creator of all that is.
 We believe He has one nature, one essence, and one substance, yet manifest Himself to man in three persons: the Father, the Son, and the Holy Spirit.
 Genesis 1:1; Deuteronomy 6:4; 32:4; II Chron.
 16:9; Psalms 99:9; 139:7-10; Jer.
 32:17; Is.
 6:3; Matthew 28:18‑20; Mark 12:29; John 1:1‑3; II Corinthians 13:14: I Timothy 1:17; Hebrews 1:1‑3; 4:13; James 1:17; I John 4:8,16; Revelation 1:4‑6; 15:3.